 NOTE: This article is not investment advice :D

 The first thing you need to do is find a trusted exchange.
 These change regularly unfortunately, but this year I’ve been really impressed with Shakepay if you’re Canadian, otherwise I recommend Coinsquare.
 If you’re American, check out Coinbase.
 There are hundreds of exchanges, but I recommend using an on-ramp exchange in your own country for a bunch of reasons I won’t detail here.
 I use the term on-ramp exchange, because they are going to on-ramp you into Bitcoin or Ethereum to get started.
+You’ll likely also want want an account on Binance as it is usually the best to trade on with the most liquity if you get into trading.

 Think of on-ramp exchanges like a currency exchange kiosk at an airport, if you’re headed to Belgium, you’ll want to exchange your currency (CAD or USD) for Euros.
 These on-ramp exchanges do the same thing if you’re headed to digital/internet land, you’ll be trading your currency (CAD or USD) for Bitcoin (BTC) or Ethereum (ETH) to get started.